rajeevamatya/eduki-hugo-site/content/en/grade-6/arithmetic-fraction/multiplication_fraction_as_operator/index.md

 ---
 title: "02 Multiplication: Fraction as Operator"
 description: "Finding the fraction of a quantity is introduced as a form of multiplication, where the fraction acts as the operator on the whole number.
 This concept is explained using examples and visual diagrams.
-The article emphasizes the importance of understanding the context and appropriate expression when using multiplication with fractions."
+The article emphasizes the importance of understanding the context and appropriate expression when using multiplication with fractions.
+Multiplication as scaling is also explained in detail."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00